Chicago-Kent School of Law Overview

 - Personal injury law

 In 1894, Ida Platt, who was the second woman of color to practice law in the nation, graduated from CKSL.
 Today, the college has become a more diverse campus.
-Fifty percent of the members of the 2020 entering class are women, and over 40 percent are students of color.
+About fifty percent of the members of the 2022 entering class are women, and over 30 percent are students of color.

 CKSL is always improving its course material to help increase their bar pass rate.
 The challenging and engaging curriculum is what makes the school stand out from others in the Midwest.